-Both retirees and vacationers enjoy the freedom these vehicles can give them to travel throughout the country in comfort and style.
-However, these large vehicles are often the size of large buses or even semi-trailer trucks yet have no special licensing requirements to get behind the wheel.
-It is the combination of size and inexperienced drivers that can make these vehicles a menace for those who must share the roads with them.
+Both retirees and vacationers enjoy the freedom these vehicles offer to travel across the country in comfort and style.
+However, the size and weight of large buses and motorhomes have no specific driver's licensing requirements to get behind the wheel.
+The combination of size and inexperience of its drivers that can make these vehicles a menace for others sharing the roads.

 Illinois RV Types & Classifications

-Recreational vehicles or motor homes come in all sizes, from smaller “camper” vehicles to the large bus-shaped Class A varieties.
+Recreational vehicles or motorhomes are sold in all sizes, from smaller “camper” vehicles to the large bus-shaped Class A varieties.
 All tend to be taller, wider and longer than most passenger vehicles; making them more difficult to maneuver and giving the drivers limited visibility.
-The different types of RVs that you will see on the road are:
+The different types of RVs include:

-- Class C. Most Class C RVs are built on what are referred to as a cutaway van chassis.
-These are often called “mini” motor homes and are easier to drive then the larger varieties.
-The front end looks and drives more like a truck or van.
+- Class C. Most Class C RVs are built on a cutaway van chassis.
+These are often called “mini” motorhomes and are easier to drive than the larger varieties.
+The front end looks and operates more like a truck or van.

-- Class B. Class B motor homes are basically van campers and are also usually constructed on a van wheelbase like Class C RVs.
+- Class B. Class B motorhomes are crafted like van campers and are also usually constructed on a van wheelbase like Class C RVs.

 Dangers RV’s Pose To Motorists On The Road

-RVs, especially Class A, have all the same dangers as any large truck or bus on the road.
-In addition to risks due to size, weight and ability to stop or maneuver, RVs have the most risky element behind the wheel.
-While large commercial truck drivers must obtain training and a special license to drive and are routinely checked to ensure they adhere to DOT standards, RV drivers do not have any such requirements.
+RVs, primarily Class A, are just as dangerous to traveling passenger vehicles as any large truck or bus on the road.
+In addition to risks due to size, weight, and ability to stop or maneuver, RVs have the riskiest element behind the wheel.
+While truckers must obtain training to obtain an exclusive commercial truck license to drive and are routinely checked to ensure they adhere to DOT standards, RV drivers do not have any such requirements.

-These large vehicles are much different to drive than any other car, truck or van that most people drive on a regular basis.
-Some specific differences that can lead to accidents are:
+These large vehicles are more challenging to drive compared to any other car, truck or van that are routinely driven.
+Some specific differences that can lead to accidents include:

 - Rollover tendency.
 Like any tall, narrow vehicle, RVs are much more likely to roll or tip over.
 Class A are especially susceptible to rollover due to their wheelbase when negotiating a curve or swerving to avoid an object on the road.

 - Stopping distance.
-Class A RVs can range up to 30,000 pounds, putting them well into what is consider a “large truck” by transportation standards.
+Class A RVs can range up to 30,000 pounds, putting them in a “large truck” classification by transportation standards.
 This weight increases their stopping distance and force of impact.

 - Visibility.
-Just like tractor-trailers and buses, drivers of RVs will have limited visibility of the other vehicles and pedestrians that may be on the road with them.
+Just like tractor-trailers and buses, RVs drivers have limited visibility and numerous blind spots that hide other vehicles and pedestrians sharing the road.

-Other risks with these large motor homes are often related to driving any large vehicle safely.
-These heavy vehicles need regular maintenance to be safe, such as tire inspections and replacements.RV Accident Attorneys Serving The Entire State of Illinois
+Other risks with these large motorhomes are often related to driving any large vehicle safely.
+These heavily weighted vehicles require routine maintenance to be safe, such as tire inspections and replacements.RV Accident Attorneys Serving The Entire State of Illinois

 For further information about RV accidents: